ionutmilica/laravel-settings/README.md

 * `'Settings' => 'Bitempest\LaravelSettings\Facade'`

-If you want to have persistent settings, you will need to add a new middleware in `app/Http/Kernel.php`.
+If you want to have persistent settings, you will need to add a new middleware in `app/Http/Kernel.php` to the `middleware` key.

 * `'Bitempest\LaravelSettings\SavableMiddleware',`

+Laravel settings default driver is set to json.
+If you want to change it you can execute `artisan vendor:publish` command and then modify `app/config/settings.php` file.

+If you chose database driver you should also migrate the database with `php artisan migrate`.